nagashimam/shiritori/README.md

 -automatic play with CPU (CPU chooses a word from database which contains basic Japanese words.
 Corpus linguistics may be helpful to determine which words should be included.)

 -(if possible)linking the databe with Japanese textbooks (For example, lets' say the user uses "Genki(one of the popular Japanese textbook)" for learning Japanese and has finished "Genki 1".
-CPU chooses a word from what the user has learned in the textbook. )
+CPU chooses a word from what the user has learned in the textbook. ) This one might be difficult because I have to get permission from the publisher first.

 -User defined dictionary (Other than the words in the database noted above, users can add words to the dictionary.)

 -linking the game with the Internet.
 (When a player enters a word this software Googles the word and shows 3~5 images. one of them is the image of the word the player has entered and the others are irrelavant ones.
 The player has to choose the correct image.)

 -dictation mode (CPU says a word and the user has to type it correctly in order to proceed to their turn.)

+-timer (the user has to type a word within 30 seconds.)